* This is the Veterinary Version. *

 A number of infectious diseases have specific environmental parameters that can substantially enhance the impact of an outbreak or make an outbreak more difficult to control.
 A few of the more significant examples are mentioned below.

-Mycobacterium spp is an important infectious disease of fish and other aquatic organisms.
+Mycobacterium spp is an important infectious pathogen of fish and other aquatic organisms.
 There have been many species of Mycobacterium identified in fish; however, all are nontuberculous and most are environmental.
 Typically, environmental conditions common in aquaculture favor growth of Mycobacterium.
 These conditions include low DO concentrations, accumulation of organic debris and particularly biofilms, as well as acidic pH.
 Mycobacteria are hydrophobic because of their thick, waxy cell walls and tend to adhere to surfaces and each other.
 Once infected fish are present in a system, these animals may continually shed the organism in feces and cells released from external lesions.
-Ultraviolet light (ie, UV filtration) may decrease the number of these bacteria in the water column, which may help decrease transmission; correction of these environmental factors can also enhance efforts to control the disease.
+Ultraviolet light (ie, UV filtration) may decrease the number of these bacteria in the water column, which may help decrease transmission; correction of these environmental factors can also enhance control efforts to control the disease.
 In aquaculture, infected fish are almost always culled.
 In display aquaria, however, the decision may be made to maintain infected fish.
 In these cases, environmental management can be an important part of the protocol developed for the care of affected animals.
 Maintaining oxygen concentration near saturation and avoiding acidic and organically rich environments in the presence of some type of disinfection on the system (eg, UV or ozone) can greatly enhance the quality of an exhibit populated with mycobacteria-positive fish.
 In this situation, the exhibit should be clearly labeled as mycobacteria-positive, and employees should be properly trained to minimize risk of disease transmission from the contaminated exhibit to personnel working in the area or to other systems or animals.

 Bacterial gill disease is an important disease of cultured salmonids and has been reported in other species, including hybrid striped bass.
 It is rare in aquarium fish.
 It is caused by bacteria in the genus Flavobacterium and other closely related genera and is manifest by gill pathology (hyperplasia, clubbing of gill filaments) and subsequent mortality.
 However, bacterial gill disease has an important environmental component, and mechanical damage to gill epithelium, which may be caused by excessive crowding and debris in the water column, is believed to be an important predisposing factor.
 Cleaning the environment, removing debris, and decreasing stocking density all contribute to a positive treatment outcome.
 Correcting these underlying problems also prevents recurrence of the condition.
 Potassium permanganate can be useful in removing organic detritus from an affected freshwater system.
 However, caution is advised, because this treatment may cause mortality in fish already compromised with significant gill damage.